Ram Jaane

 Ram Jaane (lit.
 'Ram Knows') is a 1995 Indian Hindi-language action thriller film directed by Rajiv Mehra about an unnamed boy (portrayed by Shah Rukh Khan) who grows up to become a gangster.
 He uses the name Ram Jaane after meeting a priest who, in response to the boy asking what his real name was, said "Ram Jaane" (Ram knows).
-The film borrows its premise from the 1938 Hollywood gangster movie Angels with Dirty Faces.
+The film borrows its premise from the 1938 American film Angels with Dirty Faces and the 1992 Bengali film Purushottam.
 It is the fourth time Khan played a negative role after Baazigar, Darr and Anjaam.
 Ram Jaane was released to a positive reception from audiences and was a commercial success.
 Khan bought the rights to this film under his banner, Red Chillies Entertainment.
 This was the second Rajiv Mehra film to feature Shah Rukh Khan after Chamatkar, in 1992; that film was an average box office success, whereas Ram Jaane proved a hit.

 Plot

 A nameless boy, who was abandoned at a very young age by his parents, faces taunts from the other children in his village for not having a name.
 One day, he sadly asks a priest what his name is, to which the priest answers "Ram Jaane" (Ram knows), which the boy accepts as his name.
 Ram Jaane and his friend Murli are caught stealing from a train by a corrupt police officer, Chewte.
 Chewte beats Ram Jaane in jail, but he is released without charge.
 Years later, Ram Jaane is now working for Sameer Sanavla who treats him like his own son.
 One day Sanavla is murdered by the now promoted Inspector Chewte and when Ram Jaane attempts to kill Chewte, he is again put in jail and brutally assaulted.
 When released from prison, Ram Jaane is taken by Murli to "Apna Ghar", a home set up for the homeless.
 Murli believes that this is the best way to reform him, showing the difference between Murli and Ram Jaane and how they turned out.
 It is at Apna Ghar where Ram Jaane is reunited with his childhood friend Bela, whom he is in love with.